dotnet/apireviews/2015-01-14-misc/README.md

 * [Notes](#373-bitvector32-should-implement-iequatablet) |
   [#373](https://github.com/dotnet/corefx/issues/373): `BitVector32` should implement `IEquatable<T>`

+There are also some [follow-ups for the API review board](#follow-ups-for-api-review-board).

 ## Notes

 ### #316: Implement `IList<T>`, `IReadOnlyList<T>`, and `IList` on Regex Collections